-In this writeup, I will be sharing my insights on successfully selling 39 content website assets from January 2018 to date.
+In this write-up, I will be sharing my insights on successfully selling 39 content website assets from January 2018 to October 2020.
 I use these insights to ensure I always have an exit strategy when I start due diligence on buying a website (regardless of size).

 This report is a conglomeration of my findings of selling website assets, either my own that I’ve grown and sold, quick flips, or as a broker.